-The impact of COVID-19 on people facing homelessness and service provision across Great Britain
+The impact of Covid-19 on people facing homelessness across GB

 The homelessness response to COVID-19 has seen extraordinary action taken across Great Britain to get thousands of people into safe accommodation during the pandemic.
 But, with businesses and livelihoods under continued strain, the economic impact of coronavirus is exerting pressure on people already pushed to the brink by low wages and high rents.

 Between March and September this year, Crisis has been undertaking research to understand the experiences of frontline homelessness services during the pandemic.
 Released today, the research is based on survey responses with voluntary sector organisations and in-depth interviews with local authorities across Great Britain, tracking the response of services and the changing support needs of people facing homelessness.